Dr. Eve M. Schooler is a Networking and Distributed Systems expert.

 In addition, she serves on the Advisory Council for the Computing and Information Sciences Department at the University of Delaware College of Engineering.

-Previously, she was instrumental in establishing ICN-WEN (Information centric networking in wireless edge networks),
+She was instrumental in establishing ICN-WEN (Information centric networking in wireless edge networks),

 a program jointly funded by the National Science Foundation (NSF) and Intel, where she sat on its Board of Advisors.